ant-design/ant-design/docs/spec/layout.en-US.md

 Dashboard collects a variety of information, such as digitals, graphics, copywriting, etc. Key information should be clearly represented and easily understood.
 Thus, displaying the complex information in a clear way is important in the design.
 For this propose, we recommend you to:

-- organize the page layout according to the importance of information, so as to highlight key points.
+- Organize the page layout according to the importance of information, so as to highlight key points.
-- visualize the data, which allows users to understand key information as well as the overall situation in an intuitive way.
+- Visualize the data, which allows users to understand key information as well as the overall situation in an intuitive way.
-- use color and grid layout logically, which helps to reduce a user's visual fatigue.
+- Use color and grid layout logically, which helps to reduce a user's visual fatigue.

 ### List page